Why You Get Hot When Sleeping: What to Do About It

-How Body Temperature During Sleep Affects Your Quality Of Life
+How Body Temperature Impacts Your Quality Of Sleep

 Fact: core body temperature is the most important determining factor when it comes to sleep quality.
 A person’s circadian rhythm is closely in tune with their body’s internal temperature.
 Higher temperatures are associated with active hours and tend to wake our bodies up, while lower temps trigger feelings of relaxation at the end of the day.
 With this in mind, how does temperature impact your sleep?

 On the other hand, a cold snooze can impact your shut-eye and the release of melatonin.
-While you may not be as bothered by a cooler night, it can be hard to fall asleep when your environment is too chilly.
-That being said, it’s important to bundle up for a good sleep.
+While you may not be as bothered by a cooler night, lower temperatures can cause your blood vessels to temporarily narrow, which may increase your blood pressure.
+Other abrupt changes in ambient temperature and humidity can also put stress on your body, so it’s important to bundle up before going to bed

 Why do we get so hot when we sleep?